microsoft/nni/docs/en_US/Assessor/BuiltinAssessor.rst

 Usage of Builtin Assessors
 --------------------------

-Usage of builtin assessors provided by the NNI SDK requires one to declare the  **builtinAssessorName** and** classArgs** in the ``config.yml`` file.
+Usage of builtin assessors provided by the NNI SDK requires one to declare the  **builtinAssessorName** and**** in the ``config.yml`` file.
 In this part, we will introduce the details of usage and the suggested scenarios, classArg requirements, and an example for each assessor.

 Note: Please follow the provided format when writing your ``config.yml`` file.